organicmaps/organicmaps/tools/python/maps_generator/README.md

 ```sh
 python$ python3.6 -m maps_generator -c --from_stage="routing" --countries="Japan_Kinki Region_Osaka_Osaka, Japan_Chugoku Region_Tottori"
 ```
-##### Note: To generate maps with the coastline, you need more time and you need the original piece of the map to contain a continuous coastline.
+##### Note: To generate maps with the coastline, you need more time and you need the planet to contain a continuous coastline.

 ####  Non-standard planet without coastlines
 If you want to generate maps for Moscow you must complete the following steps: